saeidamiri1/SQL/challenges.md

 - Rewrite previous query by group and order `person` and  `quant`.

 ### Solutions:
-You can retrieves the Statistical summary of variable for other variables, the following scripts generate mean and min of variable reading.
+You can retrieves the Statistical summary of column for other columns, the following scripts generate mean and min of column reading.
 ```{sql, echo = FALSE, message = FALSE}
 SELECT avg(reading) FROM Survey;
 SELECT avg(reading) FROM Survey WHERE quant = 'sal';